noelwelsh/codility/README.md

 ## Setup

-So that I could run all the variations through the same test harness I created the interface below.
+I created the interface below so that I could run all the variations through the same test harness.
 It's not part of the specification from Codility or the student's original code.

 ``` scala
 trait Solution {